 • Every substantive claim cites a primary source — Commissioner of Lobbying Registry, Ethics Commissioner reports, Auditor General reports, Canada Gazette, Federal Court records, Parliamentary committee testimony transcripts, House of Commons Journals.
 No secondary reporting is cited as authority.

 • The investigation makes no claims about individual guilt or intent.
-The Grover amplifications are cross-axis tenure-overlap scores, not judgments.
+The cross-axis tenure-overlap scores are structural indicators, not judgments.
 The structural finding is explicitly: no oversight body has jurisdiction over cross-axis patterns — a claim about institutional architecture, not about any specific person.

 • Rejected AI outputs are documented.
 See the LIRIL roadmap's 4 red REJECTED rows, including R6's triple-rejection for long-form hallucinations.
 The review gate catches errors; review failures are logged.